Rutgers Scarlet Knights Logo PNG

 What is Rutgers Scarlet Knights?

-These are the sports teams of Rutgers University, New Jersey’s leading public research university.
+These are Rutgers University’s sports teams, a New Jersey-based public research university.
 They include football, basketball, fencing, rowing, and other sports teams competing in the rigorous Big Ten Conference.
 The program’s name is linked to the university’s history, symbolizing the red color, courage, and resilience of medieval knights.
 Fans, dressed in red, passionately support their teams at home games, whether at the Jersey Mike’s basketball arena or the SHI football stadium.
 The teams have succeeded in various sports, including field hockey, women’s soccer, and wrestling.

 1967 – 1972